 In Arendt’s view, our morally inclined “inner voice”, or conscience, is the byproduct of the dual nature of consciousness.
 As such, consciousness gives rise to an internal moral reflection on the self.
 In analogy to this, Arendt argues, the correspondingprocess of thinking gives rise to a morally inclined process that reflects on the world outside the self.
 This is the process of judging(TMC 446).Judging for Arendt is the individualevaluation of something particular, like an action or statement.
 Real judgments are always about singular cases and cannot be decided upon by rule following, factual deduction or given laws.
 After all, then the intellect would be able to take care of it.
 Instead, the capacity of judgment is part of reason; for real judgments the process of thinking is inevitable.
 Thinking needs to suspend the current state of affairs and is needed to create open spaces where general laws have no saying and no values, consequences or meanings are set in stone.
 Exactly through its destructive and as such ultimately liberatingcharacter, thinking opens the way for real particular judgment.
 By breaking up all stability and habit, it enables us to truly evaluate concrete singularities and actual situationsthrough our autonomous moral judgment, without being bound to rules or customs.

 As such, the first importance of judgment lies in the general capacity to individually evaluate the concrete situation in which one finds oneself.
 With Arendt’s work in mind this of course first and for all relates to judging one’s political situation and the conditions of the world in which one lives.
 Yet the formulations Arendt uses in her later works also allow the principle to apply on a more personal level.
 Through thought and judgment, one always has a say over one’s own life through refraining from well-known principles and evaluating an action in life on its own merits.
 Although a first impression of the importance of these capacities has shown itself here, Arendt does acknowledge that it is impossible to always act in this way.
 After all, we engage in the world through actions and deeds; it would not be desirable to constantly refrain from this in order to think.
 But it is important to remember that we always can refrain from everything that seems normal, logical and meaningful to us.
-This is especially important in times of—political—change or disruption.
+This is especially important in times of political change or disruption.
 When the world seems to change all too easy or all too slow, we are always able to withdraw from it.
 A reasonable person can always reconsider whether what seems right when seen in the totality of reality, actually is right too when we judge it on its own particular merits (ibid.).

 3.2Morality through Diversity